 - Before settling your little one to sleep, create a positive sleep environment for them.
 We recommend a dark room, white noise and a swaddle or sleeping bag for both naps and overnight sleep.

 - Respect your child's sleep development.
 This means working with your baby's changing sleep needs and giving them the chance to master new sleep skills when they're ready.

 - You can find out more information about why your baby isn't napping well here.

-If you need help with your baby's napping, our comprehensive Sleep Programs give you all the information to make positive changes to your baby's sleep.
+If you want to improve your baby's napping, our Little Ones App has all the information and tools you need to make positive changes to your baby's sleep.